JoseJX/analogue-pocket-patches/README.md

 The English [translation patch](https://github.com/vinheim3/sakuraWars1-disasm/releases/download/0.0.1/sakuraWars1.ips) appears to work as well.

+This patch was updated to fix the target reticule in Maria's mini-game.
+(2022/01/15)

 ROM MD5: `70883b45a97984cb033c2b95028bef65`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/SakuraWars.ips).